Cosmology and Structure Formation

 Learning and Teaching Methods

-The module consists of a lecture and exercises.
+The module consists of a lecture and an exercise class.

 Starting from general physical principles (equations of motion derived from variation of an action, thermoynamics, Boltzmann-Equations) the physical processes that are relevant for cosmology will be discussed systematically in a comprehensible way in th electure.
 Also examples, overview over modern questions and methods are given.
 The lecture is given mainly on blackboard.